A flexible and differentiable coil proxy for stellarator equilibrium optimization: Introduction

-Historically, the winding surface model had limited objective choices and no support for constraints.
-This severely limits the physical quantities the winding surface can model as well as its control over the topology of the surface current distribution.
-The latter, notably, means that one often needs to produce and evaluate multiple winding surface solutions to produce a coil set that satisfies all engineering requirements.
+Part of this work addresses the issue that winding surface models exhibit limited objective choices and no support for constraints.
+This severely limits the physical quantities available to a winding surface model, as well as its control over the topology of the surface current distribution.
+The latter, notably, means that one often needs to produce and evaluate multiple winding surface solutions to create a coil set that satisfies all engineering requirements.
 These drawbacks limit the usefulness of the model as a coil complexity proxy.
-Our recent work has developed a winding surface formulation, QUADCOIL, that supports non-convex quadratic penalties and constraints while maintaining ``near-convexity''.
-This makes it possible to develop winding-surface-based proxies for realistic coil optimization problems, such as curvature-constrained filament coils and low-density dipole arrays.
+QUADCOIL extends the winding surface model to support non-convex quadratic penalties and constraints with minimal loss in speed by maintaining "near-convexity".
+This makes it possible to use QUADCOIL as a flexible coil proxy that can be configured to model a range of realistic coil optimization problems, such as low-force filament coils and low-density dipole arrays.

-This paper extends our previous work by developing QUADCOIL as a flexible, differentiable coil complexity proxy for equilibrium optimization.
 The paper is organized as follows.
-Section \ref{sec: theory} presents an overview of the theory behind this study.
-This includes stellarator optimization, QUADCOIL, and a newly developed adjoint differentiation scheme for QUADCOIL.
-Section \ref{sec: numerical} discusses the numerical methods used in our implementation.
-Section \ref{sec: results} presents two MUSE-like equilibria optimized for low permanent magnet count and density using the QUADCOIL proxy.
-The section also compares the equilibria with existing results and discusses the challenges in the adjoint differentiation of coil optimization problems.
-Section \ref{sec: conclusion} discusses possible solutions to the challenges in Section \ref{sec: results}, and future perspectives on the optimization of the combined coil-plasma using the winding surface method.
+Section~\ref{sec: theory} provides an introduction to the theory of stellarator optimization, winding surface models, and QUADCOIL.
+Section~\ref{sec: numerical} discusses the numerical methods for solving the QUADCOIL problem, differentiating its solutions, and robustly generating well-behaved winding surfaces.
+These methods enable QUADCOIL as a differentiable coil proxy.
+Section~\ref{sec: results} presents two QSS studies that validate the effectiveness of the QUADCOIL proxy.
+The first study presents two MUSE-like vacuum fields optimized for low permanent magnet count and density.
+The second study presents an ARIES-CS-like equilibrium optimized for low-force filament coils.
+Section~\ref{sec: conclusion} provides conclusions and possible avenues for future developments.